Know Your Options

 Urgent Care

-When your child has an illness or injury that is not a medical emergency or life-threatening, and you cannot get into your primary care provider
+When your child has an illness or injury that is not a medical emergency or life-threatening, and you cannot get into your primary care provider.

-Visit for
+Visit For

-• Common illness (like cold & flu)
+• Common illness (cold & flu)

 • Ear aches